DEFRA/software-development-standards/guides/kubernetes.md

 Using Kubernetes primitives, administrators configure identities and bindings to match pods.
 Then your containerized applications can leverage any resource in the cloud that depends on AAD as an identity provider.

-See Kubernetes [Secret standards](../standards/kubernetes_standards.md) for more information.
+See Kubernetes [Secret standards](../standards/kubernetes_standards.md) for standards for secret management when Pod Identity is not suitable.

 ## Probes
 Kubernetes has two types of probes, readiness and liveness.